HarshitaRaotole/EduMate-AI/README.md

 Just connect your database and set your environment variables!

-## 📱 Screenshots
+## 📸 Screenshots

-*Coming soon - Add your beautiful app screenshots here*
+*Add your beautiful app screenshots here to showcase the elegant design*

 ## 🤝 Contributing